5 Tips to Improve Communication with Older Patients

 However, most media only deliver a portion of this formula: simple language or emotions.
 That is why you need a strategic media plan that includes knowing when to use media to provide knowledge and when to use it to convey emotions.

-For a more effective media strategy, use media that conveys both simple language and emotions, such as animation.
+For a more effective media strategy, use formats that convey both simple language and emotions, such as patient education animation.
+These animations can simplify complex medical information while evoking the necessary emotional connection.

 The video below shows how we provide vestibular migraine information to elderly patients in a light-hearted manner.
 We apply our knowledge of vestibular migraine through real-life scenarios with illustrations.
 The human characters and various emotions transform the video into a dynamic experience rather than a patient education video.